 - 1. Academic Success Plans.
 College requires more discipline than high school and adjusting to the rigors of college (studying, organization, time management, etc.) and being away from family and support systems for the first time may be more difficult for some students.
 The Advising and Recruitment Coordinator, CSHP advisors, and/or Director meet with students early in the fall semester of the first year.
 However, circumstances may dictate that students not maintaining their CGPA requirements, may require an ASP in the spring semester or even into their sophomore year.
 With input from the student, the plans are put into place.
 These plans may require follow-up appointments throughout the semester with the CSHP staff to ensure academic success. - 2.
 Peer Tutoring.
 This program is managed by the Coordinator of Composition & Student Support.
 Peer tutors are fellow students in the Honors Program, who are trained by CSHP instructors and have taken CAP 361, Honors Peer Tutoring.
-Peer tutoring is provided when there are tutors available within the subject area.
-Generally speaking, peer tutors can assist you with CAP courses, as well as math, science, modern languages, etc. You may request a tutor by filling out a tutor request form and returning it to the CAP office.
-If the Capital Scholars Honors Program does not have a peer tutor available, you will be directed to other resources on campus. - 3.
-Studios.
-The CAP Program offers weekly studios in a number of academic areas: writing, math, science, among other subject areas.
-The studios are led by CSHP faculty and graduate assistants, and staffed by trained CSHP peer tutors.
-Studios are designed as "one-stop-shop" workshop environments where you can ask questions about particular problems or assignments, but where you can work largely on your own, if you so desire.
-Peer tutors are available to read and comment on papers, and discuss your assignments.
-For CAP 111, Honors Composition, a minimum attendance at four writing studios is required of all students for the fall semester and two in the spring semester for CAP 115, Interdisciplinary Writing.
-Attendance at math and science workshops is not required, but attendance may be beneficial to you if you are taking such coursework.
-Studio times are based on instructor availability and may change from semester to semester.
+Peer tutoring is provided primarily for any writing assignment that stems from a CAP Honors course.
+This includes the Honors Composition sequence in addition to the question courses.
+Speaking with a tutor is a requirement as part of your Honors Composition sequence.
+Online appointments can be made using WC Online, an online scheduling system utilized by the CAP Honors Program. - 3.
+Writing Studios.
+The CAP Program offers weekly writing studios.
+The studios are led by CSHP faculty and graduate assistants and staffed by trained CSHP peer tutors.
+Studios are designed as "one-stop-shop" workshop environments where you can ask questions about assignments, but where you can work largely on your own if you so desire.
+Peer tutors are available to read and comment on papers and discuss your assignments.
+Consult with your CAP 111 and CAP 115 instructors about attendance requirements.
+Additionally, special workshops will occasionally be offered that will help you further hone your writing skills.